 You can follow local updates and recommendations on the City of Atlanta’s COVID-19 website: City of Atlanta Status on COVID-19

 Questions?
-Email us with any questions or concerns you have may have.
+Please feel free to email us with any questions or concerns you may have.